Cartfull-Shopper/docs/content/docs/guides/cart-nofitications.md

 {{< callout context="tip" title="Modifying a Notification" icon="rocket" >}}

 Modifying a current notification is essentially creating a brand new one.
 If your notification is not meeting your needs, you can simply delete and create a new one.
+Any deleted notifications will not be counted towards your max number of allowed notifications.

 {{< /callout >}}